Unions call for ‘sensible’ proposals to help end rail dispute strikes

 “The Government simply will not give a mandate to the employers, Network Rail and the train operators that will allow this deal to be resolved.
 They’re sitting on their hands and are noted by their absence from this scene.

-“They’ve put a block on the deal and they’re an obstacle rather than a facilitator.”

-Daniel Mann, director of industry operations at the Rail Delivery Group, said: “No-one wants to see these strikes go ahead and we can only apologise to passengers and to the many businesses who will be hit by this unnecessary and damaging disruption.
+Daniel Mann, director of industry operations at the Rail Delivery Group, apologised to passengers for the “unnecessary and damaging disruption”.

 “We would advise passengers to only travel if it is absolutely necessary during this period, allow extra time and check when their first and last train will depart.